 At the Gathering, our Board of Elders are the glue that keep everything together.
 They work behind-the-scenes with the Lead Pastor to provide a spiritual & theological covering, as well as accountability and protection to our church community both organizationally & relationally.

 Jeff’s passion in ministry is for community & discipleship; helping others to become and live more and more like Jesus.
 Jeff's dream is to see The Gathering look more and more like the Acts 2 church; A fully-devoted, all-in, Church.
-A church that is passionate in it's love for God, for each other, and for our world.
+A church that is committed to following Jesus by 'Being with Jesus', 'Becoming Like Jesus', and 'Doing What Jesus Said'.

 Kristyn has been on staff at The Gathering since March 2012, starting first as the Children’s Pastor, where she became credentialed with the Ontario Conference of Mennonite Brethren Churches.
 In September 2016, while continuing to oversee Kids Ministry at The Gathering, Kristyn took on an additional role, serving as the church's Office Administrator.

 Kristyn has a Developmental Services Worker diploma, but after all of her schooling, she realized that her dream is to be a mom.
 That dream came true in 2008 when she became a foster parent, and she has had many many children come and go from her home over the past several years.
 In January 2020, Kristyn stepped away from Kids Ministry to focus solely on the church administration, and to allow more time with her foster children.

 Kristyn has been involved in several church musical productions, both on and off the stage.
 In her downtime, Kristyn enjoys reading and shopping for shoes.

 Dan is married to Melody and is the father to two growing boys, Marcus and Elliott.
 They live downtown in the Glebe and love community engagement and exploring the city on their bicycles.